Phi Alpha Theta

 The national organization, which is proudly housed at USF, sponsors six annual paper prize awards.
 The Lynn W. Turner and Nels Andrew Cleven Founder’s Paper Prize Awards are open to undergraduate members.
 There also are various scholarship awards, almost all of them for students entering into or already engaged in graduate study in history.
 Students interested in either the paper prizes or scholarship awards should contact the National Society.
 You might want to ask for a copy of the booklet "This is Phi Alpha Theta" which details benefits available to members.

 USF's Rho Nu chapter sponsors activities ranging from guest speakers to book discussions and film nights.
 Activities at USF depend on how active the members choose to be in a particular year.
-If you have suggestions for activities, please contact Chelsi Arellano, the chapter president.

 Any interested students can apply for membership regardless of major.
 The requirements for Phi Alpha Theta membership are as follows: